riboviz/workflows/README.md

 * Others that support CWL:
   - Pegasus
   - Galaxy
-  - Cromwell
+  - Cromwell (also supports WDL)
-  - Toil
+  - Toil (also supports WDL)
-  - (use both their own formats and reuse CWL from cwltool)
+  - (use both their own formats, if appropriate, and reuse CWL from cwltool)

 ---